 Health and active adult living go hand-in-hand.
-After all, the point of being active is to stay healthy physically and mentally.
+The point of being active is to stay healthy physically and mentally.
 Fitness centers, aerobics studios, and walking trails are very common in 55+ communities, yet many of them take it a step further by offering health classes and seminars.

 Retiring early is great if you are able to plan and save enough money to live comfortably for the rest of your life.
 But what about healthcare costs?
 If you decide to leave the workforce before the age of 65, which is the qualifying age for Medicare, you may want to consider a few other healthcare options.
 Some healthcare costs may affect your budget in retirement because you are paying higher premiums and they aren’t tax-deductible.
 In previous years, Baby Boomers who retired early had a difficult time finding affordable healthcare coverage if they didn’t meet the age requirement for Medicare.
 Now, there are a variety of healthcare options available for early retirees.
 All you need to do is navigate through the healthcare system and find which option fits your needs.

-The path to buying your dream home in a 55+ community can seem tricky and complex.
-It’s also an expensive investment and if you don’t have all of the funds, it can be nearly impossible to buy your home.
+The path to buying your dream home in a 55+ community is an expensive investment.
 With the housing market changing, you should always stay on top of the latest interest rates and loan options available in your area if you're looking to buy.